robertsdotpm/p2pd/docs/source/python/pipes.rst

 async def recv(self, sub=SUB_ALL, timeout=2, full=False)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Given a queue identified by the subscription 'sub' -- wait for a message that suites it.
-Waiting is done asychnronously and other tasks may be done by the event loop until a message arrives.
+Waiting is done asynchronously and other tasks may be done by the event loop until a message arrives.
 Timeout specifies the total duration to attempt to wait.
 After the duration an exception will be thrown.
 Set this to 0 to disable timeouts (not recommended.)